How College Students Use AI to Navigate Course Readings: Evidence from an Eight-Week Study: Method

 \subsection{Data Analysis}

 We analyzed two types of data: (1) students' prompts to AI, which we coded using the schema described in Section \ref{coding_schema}, and (2) qualitative data from interviews and optional reflections on AI usage.
+While each session's AI responses were recorded and reviewed to provide context for interpreting students' prompts, we treated the prompts themselves as the primary unit of analysis, aligning with our framing of prompts as externalized traces of cognitive engagement.
+A systematic evaluation of the quality, depth, or accuracy of the AI responses was beyond the scope of this study.
+We suggest analysis of AI responses as a direction for future work in Section~\ref{limitation and future work}.